AWS Certified Developer – Associate DVA-C01 Exam Learning Path

 AWS Certified Cloud Practitioner (CLF-C01) Exam Learning Path

-• AWS Certified Cloud Practitioner Exam has 65 questions to be answered in 100 minutes.
+• AWS Certified Cloud Practitioner Exam has 65 questions to be answered in 90 minutes.

 • Define what the AWS Cloud is and the basic global infrastructure

-• Describe the AWS Cloud value proposition
+• Describe the AWS Cloud value proposition and benefits of cloud migration

-• Define the billing, account management, and pricing models;
+• Define the billing, account management, and pricing models

-• Describe basic/core characteristics of deploying and operating in the AWS Cloud.
+• Describe basic/core characteristics of deploying and operating in the AWS Cloud

 AWS Certified Cloud Practitioner Exam Resources